zoeskan/MCB185/unit8-data.md

     if re.search('DKTGT', seq): print(defline)
 ```

-'D-K-T-G-T' is a subset of a larger PROSITE pattern for P-type ATPases
+"D-K-T-G-T" is a subset of a larger PROSITE pattern for P-type ATPases
 phosphorylation site (PDOC00139).
-The full pattern is: D-K-T-G-T-[LIVM]-[TI].
+The full pattern is: "D-K-T-G-T-[LIVM]-[TI]".
-The token '[LIVM]' means any one of leucine, isoleucine, valine, or methionine.
+The character class "[LIVM]" means any one of leucine, isoleucine, valine, or
-Similarly '[TI]' is a choice of two amino acids.
-We can't use `in` to make a
+methionine.
+Similarly "[TI]" is a choice of two amino acids.
+We can't use `in`
-match to the entire pattern, but we can with regex, which uses the exact same
+to make a match to this fuzzy pattern, but we can with regex, which uses the
-syntax for the character classes we used back in Unit 1 with `grep`.
+exact same syntax for the character classes we used back in Unit 1 with `grep`.

 ```
 for defline, seq in mcb185.read_fasta(sys.argv[1]):
     if re.search('DKTGT[LIVM][TI]', seq): print(defline)
 ```

-Let's try a more complex pattern: C-x(2,4)-C-x(3)-[LIVMFYWC]-x(8)-H-x(3,5)-H.
+Let's try a more complex pattern: "C-x(2,4)-C-x(3)-[LIVMFYWC]-x(8)-H-x(3,5)-H".
 This is the pattern for C2H2 zinc-finger proteins (PS00028).
-The 'x' stands for
+The "x" stands for
-any amino acid while the number in parentheses stands for a range.
-(2,4) means
+any amino acid while the number in parentheses stands for a range. "x(2,4)"
-2 to 4 amino acids while (3) means exactly 3.
+means 2 to 4 amino acids while "x(3)" means exactly 3.

-In regular expressions, `.` means any symbol rather than x.
+In regular expressions, `.` means any symbol rather than "x".
 Also, regex uses
 curly braces for ranges rather than parentheses.
+Therefore "x(2,4)" becomes
+`.{2,4}`.

 ```
 for defline, seq in mcb185.read_fasta(sys.argv[1]):